Havalon Piranta Original Review

 The blade of the Piranta isn't meant to be resharpened.
 You swap it out with a brand new one when you need to.
-This makes it fast and convenient, but also allows Havalon to make the blade much thinner, with a gentler front edge angle, than the blade on virtually any other pocket knife.
+This makes it fast and convenient but also allows Havalon to make the blade much thinner, with a gentler front edge angle, than the blade on virtually any other pocket knife.
 The Piranta edge is very fine and cuts very, very precisely.

 The edge wears at about an average rate.
-Edge wear is a function, mainly, of material hardness and edge angle.
+Edge wear is a function, mainly of the material hardness and edge angle.
 A steeper edge angle and harder blade material contribute to longer-lasting edge integrity.
 Harder materials are harder to sharpen at home.
-Your typical pocket knife is built with steel of moderate hardness and moderate edge angle, attempting to strike a balance of cutting acuity, edge integrity, and ease of resharpening.
+Your typical pocket knife is built with a steel of moderate hardness and moderate edge angle, attempting to strike a balance of cutting acuity, edge integrity, and ease of resharpening.

 In use, the Piranta is familiar and comfortable.
 Havalon's intent seems to have been to make a knife with all the advantages of a surgical scalpel but with the usability and familiarity of a pocket knife.

 We don't usually expect knives of this stature to include a belt sheath.
-The Piranta Original comes with this.
+The Piranta comes with this.
 At first, it seems far from necessary.
-The knife is small enough to disappear in any pocket and pocket clipped carry is faster and easier to deploy than from a sheath.
+The knife is small enough to disappear in any pocket, and pocket-clipped carry is faster and easier to deploy than from a sheath.
 However, when you realize that you need to carry extra blades most of the time and that the Havalon sheath holds some of these, the sheath makes more sense.
 The sheath is compact enough that you could carry it just as a vessel for your extra blades while the Piranta itself lives in your pocket.

 Aside from the blade, Havalon's Piranta employs familiar construction cues and materials.
 The handle is two pieces of steel bolted together.
 The inside of this frame is wide open for ready cleaning.

 Piranta pivots and joints are tight and smooth.
 The frame lock yields no play and disengages readily.
 Unlike any other knife we tested, the blade itself is temporarily affixed to the knife.
-This interface is secure, but rattles a little bit.
-You will definitely notice this, but we cannot envision a situation in which it would actually matter.
+This interface is secure but rattles a little bit.
+You will notice this, but we cannot envision a situation in which it would matter.
 The blade interface relies on fairly close tolerances and small grooves.
 Real messy tasks (like game dressing, for which the Piranta is optimized) can fill the grooves with gunk during blade changes.
 We got it messy this way and found that all but the most stubborn detritus in the way could be removed from the important interfaces by some sharp taps to a firm surface.

-There are no other features on the Havalon Piranta.
+Aside from the interchangeable blades, there are no other features on the Havalon Piranta.

-It was easy to give the Havalon Piranta Original our Top Pick Award.
-It is quite unique and brings performance attributes that should appeal to certain niche users.
-Mainly, for dressing game of all sizes, the opportunity to pretty much always have a brand-new knife blade is quite appealing.
-There are some minor drawbacks that some will not like for every-day-carry, but backcountry hunters can't do any better than this Top Pick.
+The Havalon Piranta is unique and brings performance attributes that should appeal to hunters and anglers.
+For dressing game of all sizes, the opportunity to always have a brand-new knife blade is quite appealing.
+The Piranta is solidly mid-range in terms of price.
+But considering the innovative design and modularity, it is a good value.
+There are some minor drawbacks that some will not like for everyday carry, but backcountry hunters can't do any better than this knife.